Canary Islands oystercatcher

-was a shorebird of uncertain taxonomy endemic to Fuerteventura, Lanzarote, and their offshore islets (Islote de Lobos and the Chinijo Archipelago) in the Canary Islands, Spain.
-It is now considered to be extinct.
+is an extinct shorebird of uncertain taxonomy endemic to Fuerteventura, Lanzarote, and their offshore islets (Islote de Lobos and the Chinijo Archipelago) in the Canary Islands in Spain.
+Its population declined sharply beginning in the 1800s due primarily to overharvesting by humans of their shared food sources in the intertidal zone.
+Since the 1940s, the Canary Islands oystercatcher has been considered to be extinct.

-The Canary Islands oystercatcher has had a complicated taxonomic history.
-Though it was long known to naturalists, it was considered a mere local population or subspecies of the African oystercatcher (Haematopus moquini) until 1913; these two were at the time occasionally lumped as subspecies of the Eurasian oystercatcher (Haematopus ostralegus).
-Hockey (1982) concluded that the Canary Islands oystercatcher was actually a full species, distinct from the African oystercatcher.
-However, DNA analyses conducted in 2018 and published in 2019 concluded that the Canary Islands oystercatcher was most likely a subspecies of the common Eurasian oystercatcher.

 Taxonomy

-The Canary Islands oystercatcher was long considered a population of the African oystercatcher until 1913, when David Armitage Bannerman identified it as the unique subspecies H. m. meadewaldoi.
-A study in 1982, however, found the Canary Islands oystercatcher to be distinct enough from the African oystercatcher to be upgraded to be its own species.

-In 2018, a genetic study of the Canary Islands oystercatcher's mitogenome found it to be genetically nearly identical to the Eurasian oystercatcher, with its genetic differentiation falling well within the range in variation observed in the Eurasian oystercatcher.
-It has thus been proposed that H. meadewaldoi be reclassified as either a melanistic color morph or subspecies of the Eurasian oystercatcher.
-Ornithological committees such as the International Ornithological Congress and BirdLife International need to decide whether or not to downgrade the species.
+The taxonomic status of the species is uncertain.
+The Canary Islands oystercatcher was considered a population of the African oystercatcher (Haematopus moquini) until David Armitage Bannerman identified it as the unique subspecies H. m. meadewaldoi in 1913.
+Work by Philip Hockey in 1982 found the Canary Islands oystercatcher to be distinct enough from the African oystercatcher to be split into its own species.
+Subsequent analysis of the Canary Islands oystercatcher's mitogenome found its genetic differentiation to fall well within the range observed in the Eurasian oystercatcher (Haematopus ostralegus) and proposed that H. meadewaldoi be reclassified as either a melanistic colour morph or subspecies.
+However, other researchers argue based on morphometry that H. meadewaldoi is as distinct from H. ostralegus as other generally accepted species.
+As of 2025, taxonomies such as the IOC World Bird List and Clements list continue to accept H. meadewaldoi as a distinct species.